 You don’t need to install TAP-windows separately, as your VPN installers include it and install it automatically along with the VPN software.

 - NDIS 6 (TAP-windows6, version 9.21.x) for Windows 10/8/7/Vista.

 - NDIS 5 driver (TAP-windows, version 9.9.x) for Windows XP.

 At times, you may face issues caused by this driver.
 Let us take a look at some of them.

 TAP-Windows adapters on this system are currently in use

-If you see this message or if your VPN software is facing problems starting, you may restart the TAP Adapter and see if it helps.
+If you see a message All TAP-Windows adapters on this system are currently in use or if your VPN software is facing problems starting, you may restart the TAP Adapter and see if it helps.
 To do so, open Control Panel > Network and Sharing Center > Click on Change Adapter Settings to open Network Connections.

 You will see that one of the local area connections will have an under name TAP-Windows Adapter.
 Right-click on it and select Disable.
 After a few seconds again right-click on it and select Enable.
 Now try to connect again and see if it works.